 Should Babies Eat Meat Every Day?

-While meat provides a valuable source of iron and protein, there are plenty of plant-based foods which offer the same nutritious benefits.
+While meat provides a valuable source of iron and protein, there are plenty of plant-based foods that offer the same nutritious benefits.

 When Can Babies Eat Pork, Beef, Chicken or Lamb?